 How to find out if you need planning permission

-Some types of minor building work and changes of use are classed as ‘permitted development’, which means that they can be carried out without needing formal planning permission.
+Some types of minor building work and changes of use are classed as ‘permitted development’.
+This means that they can be carried out without needing formal planning permission.
 These include some small extensions, alterations to windows and changes to boundary treatments.

-The regulations are complex however and many properties do not benefit from full permitted development rights so it is important to make sure you know what you can do before going ahead with any work.
+The regulations are complex.
+Many properties do not benefit from full permitted development rights so it is important to make sure you know what you can do before going ahead with any work.

 Permitted Development Enquiry Service

 If you are unsure whether you need planning permission, we can check your proposal and give you informal confirmation in writing.
 An enquiry form is available for householders to use – for other types of property or advertisements please write to us enclosing as much supporting detail as possible.
 Please note that there is a fee of £65 for this service.